whosdustin/whosdustin.github.io/_posts/2016-05-05-asset-naming-consistency.md

 date: 2016-05-05
 categories: "Show"
 ---
 Finding image assets in a directory can be a pain in the ass.
 They tend to have crazy names and lack consistency using numbers, camel case, dashes, and underscores.
-I've seen an attempt of naming conventions that explain everything that is going on in an image.
-Some have the size of the image, the name of the image (ex.
+There have been attempts at naming conventions that explain every detail of the image.
+Some files may state the size, the name, colors, and size (ex.
 Brand_Logo_White_240x240.png).

-The worst I've, is if the name comes straight from the camera to the developer.
+The worst is if the name comes straight from a camera to the developer.
 Names from the camera mean nothing to a developer or even a designer for that matter. (ex. _DCMI039476301.jpg_).
-How is this supposed to be helpful for besides the photographer?
+Who is this supposed to be helpful for besides possibly the photographer?

-Organization is key and helps balance the speed between the folder structure and the code where developers only see the words of the image.
 With a proper/simple naming convention both designers and developers can work quickly and easily.
-Plus the handoff is far simpler for both parties.

 ## Prefix Name With Asset Type